Buy Our Books Actionable tips and preventive awareness

 Cleaning Your Cat's Face

 Talk to your veterinarian about pet-safe acne pads or cleaners to gently clean your cat’s chin.
-Use a product (like the ones below) with Benzoyl Peroxide or Chlorhexidine as the active ingredient.
+Often, the products they recommend will contain chlorhexidine as the active ingredient.

 Warning: Avoid products containing Salicylic Acid – which is in most of the over-the-counter human acne pads — as salicylic acid can be toxic to cats and their chin is an area they often lick.